CarlotaMG/corkwing_wrasse/README.md

 ## Chapter 1: Temperature-Dependent Gene Expression

-This chapter investigates gene expression responses to temperature across pedigrees (southern, western, and hybrid origins in Norway) using RNA-seq data.
+This chapter explores gene expression responses to temperature in Symphodus melops from southern and western Norwegian populations and their hybrids, based on RNA-seq data from fish exposed to three temperature conditions.
 It includes:

 - Guided de novo transcriptome assembly using Trinity